planetarium/NineChronicles.Headless/README.md

 -  `--graphql-host`: Host name for graphQL controller.
 -  `--graphql-port`: Port number for graphQL controller.
 -  `--libplanet-node`: Run with formal Libplanet node.
 One of this or `graphql-server` must be set.
--  `--no-mpt`: Use legacy block state store instead of Merkle Patricia Trie for state saving.
 -  `--workers`: Number of workers to use in Swarm.
 -  `--confirmations`: Specifies the number of required confirmations to recognize a block.
 -  `--max-transactions`: Specifies the number of maximum transactions can be included in a single block.
 Unlimited if the value is less then or equal to 0.